× Search

 To support the new community, we will require improvements to the transport network, both upgrading connections onto SH36, Pyes Pa Road and the wider Western Corridor, and developing a new multi-modal internal road layout.

-We are currently investigating these transport infrastructure needs to develop the new Keenan Road community through a business case.
+We are currently investigating these transport infrastructure needs to develop the new Keenan Road community through a business case with NZTA/Waka Kotahi.
+The existing roading network will remain and be upgraded over time as the development progresses and there are will be some additional new roads.

 Key information